Occult studies and meditation

 "What man of sense will agree with the statement that the first, second and third days in which the evening and the morning are named, were without sun, moon and stars, and the first day without a heaven?
 What man is found such an idiot as to suppose that God planted trees in Paradise like a common gardener?
 I believe that every man must hold these things for images, under which the hidden sense lies concealed."

 You may say that this is all very well, but how can we learn to recognise and understand the images that conceal the hidden sense Origen refers to?
 This would be a good question and the simple answer is by study!
 To enlarge on that, there are several good books that provide a grounding in what we may call the language of symbolism.
 We have already mentioned two, The Golden Star and The Secret Doctrine.
-In addition to these, we recommend the books of Gerald Massey, who did more to reveal the hidden meaning concealed in the Bible and the ancient Egyptian Mysteries than any other scholar we know of.
-You can find many of his books online at Masseiana.org In addition, we also review his master-work, Ancient Egypt: The Light of the World on our Hermetic Books page.
+In addition to these, we recommend the books of Gerald Massey, who was the first Western scholar to recognise that ancient Egypt was the source of the Christian religion.
+In his books, Massey traces the parables and teachings of the NT Gospels back to their Egyptian roots, at the same time revealing some of the hidden meaning concealed in the Bible.
+We review his master-work, Ancient Egypt: The Light of the World on our Hermetic Books page.
 From the foregoing you will realise that if we wish to understand fully the meaning of any occult books, then a large amount of deep study, combined with wide reading, as well as inner guidance by way of inspiration, intuition and meditation, are vitally necessary.
 But the rewards of all this are very great.
 Moreover, this applies even more to the study of sacred and holy books such as the Bible, for how can we ever hope to understand their hidden meanings if we just skim their contents, not knowing in the least what lies behind it all?
 Yet there are millions of 'idiots', as alluded to above, who cling to a literal interpretation of the Bible.

 Too many books spoil the broth